-Square foot gardening is a gardening system that allows you to grow more food in less space, resulting in maximized yields and reduction of waste.
+Square foot gardening is a gardening system that allows you to grow more food in less space, resulting in maximized yields and a reduction of waste.
 This method of gardening involves making raised beds that are about 1.2m (4 ft) squares and filling them with growing matter.
 The bed is separated into 16 one-foot squares to resemble a grid.
 Once this is done, a different crop is planted in each little square.

 The size of the individual crop usually determines the number of plants that you put in each square.
-For example you can plant 16 of a small crop like radish, 4 of a medium-sized crop like strawberries or you can go for one of a large crop like cauliflower or broccoli.
+For example, you can plant 16 of a small crop like radish, 4 of a medium-sized crop like strawberries or you can go for one of a large crop like cauliflower or broccoli.

 How to Start Your Own Square Foot Garden

-Follow these steps to plan and create your own square foot garden.
+Follow these steps to plan and create your own square-foot garden.

-The first thing you need to decide when it comes to planning your own square foot garden is where to set it up.
+The first thing you need to decide when it comes to planning your own square-foot garden is where to set it up.
 Although it may be tempting to start big, don’t make this mistake since it will leave you feeling overwhelmed.
 Keep it as simple as possible to start with.
 You can always have just one square for your garden which would be more than enough.